AlexandreDecan/sismic/docs/testing.rst

     1. An ``AssertionError`` is raised by one of the statechart testers.
-    2. There is at least one tester that is not in a final configuration when :py:meth:`~pyss.testing.StateChartTester.stop` is called (or when the context manager is exited).
+    2. There is at least one tester that is not in a final configuration when :py:meth:`~sismic.testing.StateChartTester.stop` is called (or when the context manager is exited).

 Integrating with *unittest*
 ---------------------------

-It is very easy to use the :py:mod:`~pyss.testing` module with Python :py:mod:`unittest`.
+It is very easy to use the :py:mod:`~sismic.testing` module with Python :py:mod:`unittest`.

-Consider the source of `tests/test_testing.py <https://github.com/AlexandreDecan/PySS/blob/master/tests/test_testing.py>`__:
+Consider the source of `tests/test_testing.py <https://github.com/AlexandreDecan/sismic/blob/master/tests/test_testing.py>`__:

 .. literalinclude:: ../tests/test_testing.py
     :language: python